NREL/psychrometricsExt/README.md

 Build instructions are the same for Windows except paths use backslashes `\` and `fan` becomes `fan.bat`.

-Note that all dependencies need to be in `lib/fan` (relative to SkySpark root); the build script will not find pods located in `var/lib/fan`.
+Note that all dependencies need to be in `lib/fan` (relative to SkySpark root); at the time of this writing the build script will not find pods located in `var/lib/fan`.

 Installation
 ------------